 2) Take Care of Minor Maintenance and Repairs

 Are there lots of small projects around the house you’ve been meaning to get to?
 Now is the time.
 Prospective buyers are looking at everything, so small blemishes can make a big impact.
 Go around the house and finish up any minor repairs and perform any routine maintenance.
 By taking care of these issues, you’ll not only make your house more attractive to buyers, but you may even raise its value a little too.

 3) Cleaning a House for Sale

 Cleaning may be the number one thing you can do to boost your chances of selling your home.
 A clean home makes a great first impression on buyers and general cleanliness is critical if you want to generate offers.
 Remember that serious buyers will be interested in checking out every inch of your house.
 So, if your kitchen is spotless but your basement still looks like a dungeon, you might not be making the best first impression.
 If you’re in a hurry, consider hiring a professional cleaning service.
+And don’t forget the outside – you could hire someone like Coastal Georgia Pressure washing Richmond Hill, GA to clean your home, outdoor surfaces, roof etc so it looks pristine when prospective buyers pull up to the house.
 But remember, you need to keep the home clean for every showing and home tour, so do your best to keep things tidy while you continue to live there.

 4) Staging a House for Sale

 Staging a house for sale means hiring a staging company to come in and decorate the space temporarily as a way to boost its appearance.
 A staging company will often bring in furniture, artwork, lamps and other décor pieces to compliment the space.
 Staging a house for sale is all about creating an environment that people want to live in.
 With modern furniture and a trendy design, you can do just that and help your home earn top dollar from buyers.